 Why the Interviewer Wants to Know

 Interviewers have a few motivations for asking you how colleagues would describe your personality.

 First, your response can help them get a sense of your self-perception.
 Plus, once they reach out to references, they'll be able to compare what they say with your own self-assessment.

-How Would Your Colleagues Describe Your Personality?
+How to Answer, 'How Would Your Colleagues Describe Your Personality?'